 This scholarship is available to a student enrolled in any major in the University who enrolls for a period of one semester or longer in a University in the United Kingdom.
 The recipient must have attained at least junior standing at the beginning of the award and have an overall GPA of 3.0 or above.
 The applicant is expected to present evidence that they will gain admission to a university program in the United Kingdom.

-IMPORTANT: Applications for the Graham Study in Britain Award should be submitted to the Center for Global Education (Hyland Hall, Suite 1227).
-Applications are due in hard copy to the CGE by 4:30 pm on March 15 for students studying abroad during the upcoming academic year (e.g. Applications are due March 15, 2018 for students studying abroad in Fall 2018 and/or Spring 2019).
+IMPORTANT: Applications for the Graham Study in Britain Award should be submitted to the Office of Global Experiences (Hyland Hall, Suite 1227).
+Applications are due in hard copy to the OGE by 4:30 pm on March 15 for students studying abroad during the upcoming academic year (e.g. Applications are due March 15, 2018 for students studying abroad in Fall 2018 and/or Spring 2019).

 In addition to scholarships administered by UW-Whitewater, a number of other organizations also offer scholarships for study abroad: